 - Talk, Q&A and Sandringham tour with Lucy Worsley

-- Steam train journey on the Bure Valley Railway
+- Steam train journeys on the Bure Valley Railway and the Poppy Line

 - Journey aboard the Bittern Line